karatelabs/karate/README.md

       </h3>
    </th>
    <td>
-     Another simple way to get started, no local install needed, just a browser will do
+     No need to install any software, just a browser will do
    </td>
   </tr>
   <tr>